christian

 The Gist

 Eligibility verification is a vital part of the revenue cycle process, as it ensures a patient has coverage for the procedure or visit they’re at your organization for.
 But, as vital as eligibility verification is, it’s also an area rife with errors.
-Fortunately, automation has the potential to cut down on these errors and even take care of the task entirely, freeing revenue specialists up to focus on delivering the best patient experience possible.
+Fortunately, AI-powered solutions have the potential to cut down on these errors and even take care of the task entirely, freeing revenue specialists up to focus on delivering the best patient experience possible.

 Real-time eligibility (RTE), patient eligibility verification that allows medical staff to electronically verify patients’ insurance coverage for medical treatment, and other electronic verification methods are widely available.
 These technologies return of-the-moment answers about medical coverage from Medicare, Medicaid, and the span of commercial health insurance plans.
 Their use is meant to decrease eligibility and reimbursement denials.